This set of Optical Communications Multiple Choice Questions & Answers (MCQs) focuses on “Optical Ethernet”.

 Explanation: Virtual concatenation (VC) is basically a splitting technique.
 It can split the SONET bandwidth into groups.
 These groups may be transported or routed independently.

 11. Ethernet switches support multiprotocol label switching.
-State whether the given statement is true or false.

 Explanation: Ethernet switches support multiprotocol label switching.
 This feature is desired mainly in MAN.
 The use of such switches in LAN exceeds the network capabilities.

 12. Length field in MAC frame ensures that the frame signals stay on the network in order to detect the frame within the correct time limit.
-State whether the given statement is true or false.

 Explanation: MAC frame includes Length field to identify the type or length of the network protocols.
 The data field is used to ensure that the frame signals stay on the network long enough to detect the frame within the desired limit.